GreatQuestion/gq_take_home/README.md

 - Once redeemed, a coupon code must be marked as redeemed so that it cannot be used again.
 - The researcher should be able to see which coupon codes have been redeemed, and add additional codes.

+## Instructions

+Prerequesites:
+ - Ruby 2.7
+ - Rails 6.0
+ - Node.js 14+
+ - Yarn (run `npm i -g yarn`)

+[Tailwind.CSS](https://tailwindcss.com/docs) is included as a set of utility-based functional CSS classes.
+Working knowledge of Tailwind is a plus, but not required.
+For a brief overview, check out the classes you get out of the box for [font colors](https://tailwindcss.com/docs/text-color) and [padding](https://tailwindcss.com/docs/padding).

+1. Clone the repo and run `bundle`
+1. Run `bundle exec rails db:migrate`
+1. Run `yarn` to install the frontend dependencies
+1. In two different terminal tabs/windows. run:
+  1. `bundle exec rails s` to run the API
+  1. `./bin/webpack-dev-server` to build the frontend app
+1. Visit `http://localhost:3000` in your browser
+1. Pages `/setup` and `/redeem` are implemented in `app/javascript/components/ResearcherApp` and `CandidateApp` respectively

 ## Out of scope

-- authentication is not required.
+- Authentication is not required.
-- any excessive styling beyond making the app usable.
+- Any excessive styling beyond making the app usable.
+- Sophisticated error handling in the frontend app is not necessary.

 ## Additional

-- some extend the test suite for your new functionality.
+- Some extending of the test suite for your new functionality.